-Operations, Maintenance & Monitoring (OM&M) and facility performance tracking is a process of continuous improvement, and involves tracking, analysing, diagnosing and resolving issues involving process energy systems, utility plant, lighting or other energy-consuming systems.
-While the focus from an energy efficiency project perspective is on system energy performance, it is very important to consider any impact the project may have on the facility's adherence to its planned production schedule and minimise and mitigate the likelihood accordingly.
+Operations, Maintenance & Monitoring (OM&M) and facility or network performance tracking is a process of continuous improvement, and involves tracking, analysing, diagnosing and resolving issues involving all energy-consuming systems, utility or energy supply plant, processes, lighting or other energy-consuming systems.
+For district energy networks, this may include the tracking of distribution losses through the monitoring of energy supplied and energy delivered.

+While the focus from an energy efficiency project perspective is on system energy performance, it is very important to consider any impact the project may have on adherence to planned production schedules for industrial projects, or energy supply agreements for district energy networks.
+Any potential impacts should be minimised and mitigated accordingly.

-Good OM&M processes involve a proactive strategy for maintaining production plan adherence while optimising energy performance.
+Good OM&M processes involve a proactive strategy for maintaining production or energy supply plan adherence while optimising energy performance.
 A problem that can arise in industrial facilities is due to the fact that facility operators' principal focus is to meet the planned production schedule.
 This directive can be counter-productive to facility energy efficiency performance - for example, optimising the cooling load on chilled food products increases the risk of spoiled product, which operators are keen to avoid wherever possible.
-Development of specific OM&M procedures can provide more clear direction to the facility's operations and maintenance staff, empowering them and providing specific methods for identifying, analysing, and resolving issues over time.
+Similar issues may occur in district energy networks where operators may prioritise meeting energy supply needs over optimising energy performance.
+Development of specific OM&M procedures can provide more clear direction to the operations and maintenance staff, empowering them and providing specific methods for identifying, analysing, and resolving issues over time.